WHat WE ARE:

 Danielle Blau’s Rhyme or Reason: Poets, Philosophers, and the Problem of Being Here Now is forthcoming from W.W.
 Norton.
 Her poetry collection mere eye was selected for a Poetry Society of America Chapbook Award and published in 2013 with an introduction by poet D.A.
 Powell, and her poems won first place in the 2015 multi-genre Narrative 30 Below Contest.
-Poetry, short stories, articles, and interviews by Blau can be found in such publications as The Atlantic online, The Baffler, Black Clock, The Harvard Review, The Literary Review, Narrative Magazine, The New Yorker’s book blog, The Paris Review, Ploughshares, Plume Poetry, The Saint Ann’s Review, The Wolf, the Argos Books anthology Why I Am Not a Painter, and various volumes of the Plume Anthology of Poetry.
+Poetry, short stories, articles, and interviews by Blau can be found in such publications as The Atlantic online, The Baffler, The Harvard Review, The Literary Review, Narrative Magazine, The New Yorker’s book blog, The Paris Review, Ploughshares, Plume Poetry, The Saint Ann’s Review, The Wolf, the Argos Books anthology Why I Am Not a Painter, and various volumes of the Plume Anthology of Poetry.
 A graduate of Brown with an honors degree in philosophy, and of NYU with an MFA in poetry, she teaches at Hunter College.
 Learn more Blau-related facts here.